jckantor/ND-Pyomo-Cookbook/CRC.md

 ### Ipopt

 Two versions (modules) of Ipopt are available to CRC users: `ipopt/3.12.8` and `ipopt/hsl/3.12.8`.
 The latter supports HSL linear algebra routines whereas the former does not (and relies on the open-source library MUMPS).
 In general, the HSL linear algebra routines are more stable and are significantly faster for large-scale problems.
 All IPOPT users are strongly encouraged to use the HSL libraries.
-To obtain access to `ipopt/hsl/3.12.8`, ND users must apply for a [free academic license](http://www.hsl.rl.ac.uk/download/coinhsl/2015.06.23/) and then forward the approval email to crcsupport@crc.nd.edu.
+To obtain access to `ipopt/hsl/3.12.8`, ND users must apply for a [free academic license](http://www.hsl.rl.ac.uk/download/coinhsl/2015.06.23/) and then forward the approval email to CRCSupport@nd.edu.

 To use either version of Ipopt, first load the module.
 For example,